h-miiaah/CLI-Gem/README.md

-# Bestsellers
+# BESTSELLERS

 Welcome to the Bestsellers gem.
-This gem allows you to view the current best selling books by Barnes & Noble and view thier information.
+This gem allows you to view the current best selling books.
+You can also select from the best selling book list the book you are interested in to get more information about that specific book.

 ## Installation